-- Kristof De Jaeger uses an account on Aaron Parecki's Aperture instance and the Indigenous for Android (mobile) and Monocle (on computer) clients
+- Neil Mather uses an account on Aaron Parecki's Aperture instance and the Indigenous for Android (mobile) and Monocle (on computer) clients since 2018-09-07

-- Peter Stuifzand uses Monocle, Indigenous and Together with his own microsub-server, Ekster.
+- Peter Stuifzand uses Monocle, Indigenous, Together and Ekster Reader with his own microsub-server, Ekster.

 - Add yourself here… (see this for more details)

-- sknebel is building a bridge from Inoreader to Microsub (not ready yet, sorry!)
+- Sven Knebel is building a bridge from Inoreader to Microsub (not ready yet, sorry!)